jhumelsine/jhumelsine.github.io/_posts/2025-03-24-legacy-code.md

 >    * Any unintuitive or surprising behavior that should be locked down
 >1.
 Provide test code using JUnit 5 (with @Test, assertEquals, assertThrows, etc.).
 >1.
 Ensure the tests capture and document the current behavior (even if it looks buggy or counterintuitive).
 >1.
-Organize tests so that they are readable, naming them according to the behavior being tested (e.g., shouldReturnXWhenY)."
+Organize tests so that they are readable, naming them according to the behavior being tested (e.g., shouldReturnXWhenY).

 # Summary
 Legacy code may seem daunting, but with the right strategies—automated testing, refactoring for testability, and leveraging seams—it becomes manageable.
 By taking a disciplined, incremental approach, developers can modernize code while preserving its reliability and reducing technical debt.